How2Rev/How2rev.github.io/pages/C01/diffing.md

 [C01-07: v8_AFHXc8001.bin](/assets/module/c01/07/v8_AFHXc8001.bin)
 [C01-07: v8_AFHXc8002.bin](/assets/module/c01/07/v8_AFHXc8002.bin)

-# C01-08: Recovering Symbols of a Stripped Static Simple C Program
+# C01-08: Recovering Symbols of a Stripped Static Simple C Program (Easy)

 In this challenge, we have 2 binaries:
 - `my_first_c_program`: A simple C program that performs some basic libc calls and then exits.